Nietzsche

 Friedrich Wilhelm Nietzsche was born in 1844 in Röcken, a village in the heart of Germany.

-His father, a pastor, taught theology like his grandfather and was responsible for the education of a member of the royal family.
+His father, a pastor, had studied theology like his grandfather before him, and was entrusted with the education of a member of the royal family.

-He died from the effects of a head injury, and a year later, Nietzsche's brother also passed away when Friedrich was just six.
+He died from the effects of a head injury, and a year later Nietzsche's younger brother also died — Friedrich was just six years old.

-The family then left their birthplace and moved to the small town of Naumburg.
-Nietzsche wanted to continue the family tradition by becoming a clergyman.
+The family left their home village and settled in the small town of Naumburg.
+Nietzsche intended to carry on the family tradition by entering the clergy.
 He learnt to play the piano.

-At the age of ten, he entered Naumburg grammar school, but was so brilliant that in 1858 he was sent to continue his education at Pforta, a boarding school reserved for the country's most gifted pupils.
-Fichte, among others, studied at this monastic school.
+At ten, he entered Naumburg grammar school, but proved so gifted that in 1858 he was sent to complete his education at Pforta, a boarding school reserved for the country's most talented pupils — among its former students was Fichte.

-Early in life, he kept a notebook recounting the details of his childhood.
-A tireless reader, he was thirsty for knowledge.
-However, he was not sure which field of study to focus on.
+From an early age he kept a notebook recording details of his childhood.
+A tireless reader, he was hungry for knowledge, though he was not yet sure which field to pursue.

-At seventeen, he discovered the works of Schiller and Hölderlin, and he enjoyed improvising at the piano in the evenings.
-He had a plan, soon abandoned, to give up theology and become a musician.
-His faith wavered, and he began to suffer from headaches.
+At seventeen, he discovered the works of Schiller and Hölderlin, and took to improvising at the piano in the evenings.
+He briefly considered abandoning theology to become a musician — a plan he soon dropped.
+His faith began to waver, and he started to suffer from headaches.

 After graduating, he enrolled at the University of Bonn in 1864 to study philology.